isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ______________

 ## <a name="changes-to-the-cloud-solution-provider-csp-customer-onboarding-requirements"></a><a name="8"></a>Alterações aos requisitos de embarque do fornecedor de solução cloud (CSP)
 ### <a name="categories"></a>Categorias

-- Data: 2020-12-17
+- Data: 2021-04-02
 - Ofertas/Mercados

 ### <a name="summary"></a>Resumo

-Como parte do nosso compromisso de ajudar parceiros e clientes a gerir o seu negócio com base na confiança, solicitaremos informações adicionais ao cliente, com efeitos no final de março de 2021.
+Como parte do nosso compromisso de ajudar parceiros e clientes a gerir o seu negócio com base na confiança, vamos solicitar informações adicionais ao cliente, a partir de 25 de março de 2021.

 ### <a name="impacted-audience"></a>Audiência impactada